 Musculoskeletal and rheumatic healthcare practitioners have played a leading role in developing strategies to engage patients in the research process.
 Yet many active researchers believe that they do not have the knowledge or resources to contact, plan or manage patient involvement.
 This novel Call for Papers aims to create a constructive learning experience and to more meaningfully involve patient and public partners.

 Authors are encouraged to list how PPI was incorporated into the Paper via the submission’s cover letter and/or as Supplementary files.
-See below for a list of optional ideas:
+See below for a list of examples:

 - Specify that the submission should be considered for this Special Collection.
-Tick the relevant box during the submission process.
+Tick the relevant box during the submission process in Editorial Manager.